-The County has one of the most successful revolving loan funds in Ohio, with over \$4 million loaned to local companies between 1984 and 2011, yielding 1,000 new jobs and thousands of other jobs retained.
-Six companies are currently repaying Timken Latrobe Steel Distribution in Vienna, HM Steel in the City of Niles.
+The County has one of the most successful revolving loan funds in Ohio, with over \$4 million loaned to local companies between 1984 and 2012, yielding 1,000 new jobs and thousands of other jobs retained.
+Six companies are currently repaying RLF Loans amounting to approximately \$1.3 million

 V&M Star LP announced in 2010 that it will build a second pipe mill at its Youngstown site, with facilities physically in Trumbull County.
 The company announced that it would begin construction of the \$650 million mill in March 2010 and expects addition employment of 350 full time workers.
 V&M plans to produce pipe for exploration at sites including Marcellus Shale natural gas formation.
 Site preparation and construction will employ approximately 400 construction workers.
 This was the largest industrial expansion project in the state of Ohio in 2010.
-This portion of the project should be complete in 2012.
+This portion of the project was completed in 2012.
 V&M sister company, VAM USA,LLC, a manufacturer of premium pipe connections, announced in November 2011 that it will locate a 200,000 square foot finishing plant in Trumbull County at a cost of \$57 million.
 The new facility will create more than 100 jobs.
 V&M officials contacted Trumbull County Planning Commission staff about environmental issues early in the process.